lorenasilvaaraujo/Aquaponics/content/_index.md

 enableToc: false
 ---

-# Aquaponics Live Research Archive
+   ![Aquaponics.dev logo](aquaponics.png)

    Hi!
-My name is Lorena.
+My name is **Lorena**.
 Welcome to my digital garden.
 I am a PhD student at [Wageningen](https://www.wur.nl/en/about-wur.htm) working on making a tool to calculate the Return of Investment of Aquaponics endeavors.

-   ![Aquaponics.dev logo](aquaponics.png)

 > [!tip] What is the purpose for this website? 🐟💦🍃🌱
 >